HZEmpire/FITE2010_24_GP/README.md

 This project is a group project for the HKU FITE2010 24 Spring Course.
 The project is to create a decentralized application with smart contract and web3.js.
 The selected topic is a crowdfunding platform.

 The project is done by a group of 5 students.
 The group members are:
-Xu Haozhou, Zhu Lingxiao, Song Wenhao, Jin Qizheng, and .
+Xu Haozhou, Song Wenhao, Zhu Lingxiao, Jin Qizheng, and Hu Rui.

 ## Feature